 Such pains in the upper body are an indication of a heart attack, but these symptoms are generalized with a lot of common diseases and are more misinterpreted by the women.
 This happens often due to a lack of awareness.
 With such a fatal disease this common in women, it is imperative that we educate women about them so they can interpret the symptoms and make a hurried decision to visit or consult a doctor.
 This minor step can help safe their lives from the probabilities of a cardiac arrest.

-Other minor signs of a heart attack comprise of nausea or vomiting, indigestion, fatigue, dizziness or light headedness, abdominal discomfort, or breaking out in a cold sweat.
-These signs are also generalised and often put on one shelf with overworking or overstressing and are often dumped on stress.
+Other minor signs of a heart attack comprise of nausea or vomiting, indigestion, fatigue, dizziness or light-headedness, abdominal discomfort, or breaking out in a cold sweat.
+These signs are also generalized and often put on one shelf with overworking or overstressing and are often dumped on stress.
 While these symptoms are common and are often cured with good rest, they are highly deadly when paired with risk factors and other indications of a heart attack in women.
 If these symptoms are recurring that it is generally advised not to ignore such a warning sign, especially when this may eventually lead to the occurrence of fatal heart failure.

 Women often tend to show symptoms while resting or even when asleep.
 These symptoms are not only generally associated with heart attacks, but are also not that painful or seemingly life threatening.
 Emotional stress often plays the role of trigger in heart disease.